Jacobs2Jacob/TicketDash/README.md

 **-Smart Routes:**
 For supporting future route based components and better scalability.
 **-React Query:**
 Along with React Infinite Scroll Component to achieve optimal performance in heavy data scenarios without virtualization overhead.
+Act as the source of truth for Tickets.
 **-Jest:**
 For unit testing of core API functionality.
 **-Signalr:**